Access control is a fundamental component of data security that dictates who is permitted to access and use company apps and data.

 Remote access is the act of connecting to IT services, applications or data from a location other than headquarters or other than that which is closest to the data center.

-The Secure Access Service Edge model unifies modern networking and security functionality into one integrated architecture, so it’s easy to manage, but also uses the cloud to deliver the functionality closer to the user, so they feel productive, engaged and empowered to do their best work, from anywhere.
+The Secure Access Service Edge (SASE) model unifies modern networking and security functionality into one integrated architecture, so it’s easy to manage, but also uses the cloud to deliver the functionality closer to the user, so they can stay productive.

 Security analytics is an approach to digital security that analyzes data to detect anomalies, unusual user behavior, and other threats.